Learn to talk about seasons in French

-Although that one paragraph and few lines on every season are never enough to describe a season, I hope that the explanations in this article will help you better understand the main characteristics of France’s unique seasons.
+Although that one paragraph and a few lines about every season are never enough to describe a season, I hope that the explanations in this article will help you better understand the main characteristics of France’s unique seasons.

-In this lesson, we have reviewed the list of the seasons in French.
+In this lesson, we reviewed the list of seasons in French.
 Let us recall what we have learned.

 - There are 4 seasons in a year: Hiver, Printemps, Eté, Automne.

 - We explored how the word season is used in different contexts in the French language.

 - You have access to the audio to learn how to pronounce months and seasons in French.